PAGE 1 of 15 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 >

 From now on, my personal heaven looks a lot like Denny's.

 As an aside, Kyan's favorite selection on the new menu was Melty Cheese Fried Vegetable Hamburg, and Harada chose the Fire Demon Lord.
 Kyan said that the mixture of cheese and tomato was "godly" (kami desu), and Harada that rater than her mouth, her soul burned with the challenge of the Demon Lord.
 She said she needed to level up in order to defeat him and restore peace to the war-torn country of Japan.
-(Are we watching "Sengoku Basara" here or what?)
+(Are we watching here or what?)

 I am not sure how this works exactly, but if you eat a hamburg steak at Denny's and want to send your points to Kyan via Twitter, the address is #dennys_kyan.
 For Harada, send to #dennys_marirun, and for Kyomoto, #dennys_kyomo.